 This license is transferred to the RPS environment when it is created.
-If you do not have an RPS license key and you require one, send an email to jadelicensing@jadeworld.com.
+If you do not have an RPS license key and you require one, send an email to licensing@jadeplatform.com.

-- Shortcuts defined for the primary database environment, including the following.
+- 3. Shortcuts defined for the primary database environment, including the following.

-- JADE Database Server
+- Jade Database Server

-- JADE Application Server
+- Jade Application Server

-- JADE Presentation Client
+- Jade Presentation Client

-- JADE RPS Manager
+- Jade RPS Manager

-- JADE SDS Administration
+- Jade SDS Administration

-All of these shortcuts should have been created as part of the JADE installation.
+All of these shortcuts should have been created as part of the Jade Platform installation.

 Erewhon schemas loaded into the primary database.
-These schemas are available from the JADE installation in C:\<JadeVer>\examples\erewhon.
+These schemas are available from the Jade Platform installation in C:\<JadeVer>\examples\erewhon.

-Sample JADE schemas, including Erewhon (JADE-Erewhon), can be downloaded from the links at https://github.com/jadesoftwarenz.
+Sample Jade schemas, including Erewhon (JADE-Erewhon), can be downloaded from the links at https://github.com/jadesoftwarenz.